dwdas9/home/articles/Docker/04-BitnamiSparkCluster_Advanced.md

 ### Create the docker-compose.yml file

 In the same folder, create a `docker-compose.yml` with the content below.
-Alternatively, save [this file](Dockerfiles/docker-compose_Bitnm_Vol.yml)  as `docker-compose.yml`.

 ```yaml
 version: '3'  # Specify the version of Docker Compose syntax